Doctor of Physical Therapy Degree

 - Do you offer financial aid?
 Where can I find scholarship information?
 Yes, we offer financial aid to our students.
 Please email firstname.lastname@example.org for information regarding scholarships and loans.
 We also participate in the Western Interstate Commission for Higher Education program.
 To find out more, please visit www.wiche.edu and contact your state representative.

 - Does the ATSU have on campus housing?
 We do not have on campus housing; however we offer resource for finding housing in the local area and roommate matching upon acceptance.

 - Does the university assist with job placement?
 100 percent of our graduates are employed within six months.
 Our graduates are recruited through a job fair annually, an alumni website, and their clinical internships.

 - I’d like to visit campus, who should I contact?
-Contact the admissions office at https://www.atsu.edu/admissions/tour_request.asp to set up a tour of the campus.
-Tours are provided every Friday from 12:00 p.m. to 1:00 p.m. you may call 480.219.6000, please mention to them you are interested in the PT program.
-We look forward to sharing information with you about our Doctor of Physical Therapy program!
+Contact the admissions office to schedule a campus tour or call 480.219.6000 and mention your interest in the PT program.
+Tours are provided every Friday from 12:00 p.m. to 1:00 p.m.

 Physical Therapy Degree Faculty